 Truly believing in your God-given talents is faith in action.
 By believing in, developing, and acting on your abilities, others will benefit tremendously from your life story.

 You owe it to yourself and others to develop a deep belief in the gifts He gave you.
-Your talent if used appropriately, may provide hope and unlock the door to greatness for generations to come.
+Your talent, if used appropriately, may provide hope and unlock the door to greatness for generations to come.

-Let me further illustrate all of these ideas by sharing one of my favorite stories of all time.
+Let me further illustrate these ideas by sharing one of my favorite stories of all time.
 This story is one of the most powerful peak performance examples in history.
 The first four-minute mile illustrates the power of belief and the impact belief has on others' lives like no other.